 Joël Robuchon Restaurant

-Oh…no biggie, just the culinary playground of a dude who’s been crowned Chef of the Century by French restaurant guide, Gault Millau.
+Oh…no biggie, just the culinary playground of the man who’s been crowned Chef of the Century by French restaurant guide, Gault Millau.
 At 70, Robuchon is a household name when it comes to Michelin-standard cooking, and he spares no expense in this luxurious abode – prim and proper etiquette please.
-Priced at $428++, Robuchon’s Menu Printemps presents a trinity of innovation, modernity and tradition, for a banquet that’ll have your tastebuds singing like an opera tenor.
-Highlights include combination of lobster and artichoke poivrade “barigoule” style, scampi ravioli with black truffle and braised savoy cabbage, and beef chateaubriand and foie gras “Rossini” style with souffle potatoes.
-Though there is the ‘cheaper’ restaurant option just opposite, L’Atelier de Joël Robuchon, a degustation menu there will set you back $210.
+Priced at $498++, Robuchon’s Menu Printemps presents a trinity of innovation, modernity and tradition, for a banquet that’ll have your tastebuds singing like an opera tenor.
+Highlights include combination of chilled lobster and artichoke, girolles mushroom ravioli and light vegetal jus, and caramelized black cod with bok choy and Malabar black pepper sauce.

 Joël Robuchon Restaurant; 8 Sentosa Gateway; Resorts World Sentosa; Singapore 098269; 6577 7888; Open daily 6-11pm